fifth-postulate/parser/docs/presentation.md

 ???

-# Remove whitespace tokens
-# Create a function that parses token
 # Input is `List token`
 # Output is `(Result Error T, List Tokens)`
 ## Datastructure you are interested in